jumang4423/acid-hd-old/english/food.md

     - hi-chewing
     - potato chips

-## not try to eat something incldue chemical synthetis things
-    instant ramen or supermarket foods
-    these foods incldue chemical synthetis things so bad
+- ## not try to eat something include chemical synthetis things instant ramen or supermarket foods these foods incldue chemical synthetis things so bad